 Maximum dollar limit.
-This limit is the maximum amount payable by the insurer for covered expenses for the insured and each covered dependent while the ensured is enrolled in the health plan.
+This limit is the maximum amount payable by the insurer for covered expenses for the insured and each covered dependent while the insured is enrolled in the health plan.
 Plans can have a yearly or a lifetime maximum dollar limit.
 The most typical maximum limit is a lifetime amount of \$1 million per individual.
+Under the Patient Protection and Affordable Care Act (PPACA), as of September 23, 2010, employers with 50 or more employees were required to eliminate lifetime maximums on eligible medical care.

 Maximum out-of-pocket expense.
-This feature limits the dollar amount a group member is required to pay out of pocket during a year.
+This feature limits the dollar amount a group member is required to pay out-of-pocket during a year, in addition to the plan deductible.
 Until it is met, the plan and the member share in the cost of covered expenses.
-After the maximum is reached, the insurer pays all covered expenses, often up to a lifetime maximum.
+After the maximum is reached, the insurer pays all covered expenses.